All ingredients are individually packaged, but our central facility

 Form and Cook the Fish Cakes

-Once tilapia has cooled, use two forks to lightly shred fillets.
+Once tilapia has cooled, lightly shred fillets into bite-sized pieces.

 Form into four fish cakes, ¾"-thick.
 Heat 1 tsp. olive oil in a large non-stick pan over medium heat.
 Add fish cakes to hot pan and cook until browned and warm throughout, 3-4 minutes per side.